kaypee90/zebrok/README.md

      - Fast
      - Open source

-# Todo
+# Using a container orchestration technology:
-- Add k8s support for slave workers .
-Currently `number_of_slaves` must always be set to 0 on k8s
+- `number_of_slaves` must always be set to 0 and you can spin a number of replicas for the workers.
+- `WORKER_HOST` env var for a worker must always be `*`